 Christmas gifts aren’t the only thing you need to budget for, though.

 Also consider the cost of baking items and specialty foods that are used over the holidays.
 Then there is the higher electric bills, from baking and entertaining to keeping the Christmas lights on all night (LED Christmas lights will help cut the energy cost without being a Grinch).

 There are tips and bonuses for employees and the service industry.

 And postage costs for mailing presents (it’s NOT cheap!).

 Don’t forget holiday travel plans, too.
 Are you flying, taking a train or driving?
 Are you visiting family but need to pay for a hotel room?
-(Stay in an Airbnb for the first time and get a $40 credit!)

 All of these things add up.
 Figuring out the estimated dollar amount now shouldn’t depress you or stress you.
 It will in January if you’re just spending wildly in December.
 But you’ve got a head start!

 And you will be more prepared this year!